Year 1 - Alder and Holly

 This Term's Learning

-In phonics this week we will be continuing to learn new phase 5 phonemes:
+In phonics this week we will be revising phase 5 phonemes and starting to work towards the phonics screening test:

 How to help at home

 If you would like to support your child's learning at home this week, we would encourage you to practise writing full sentences - starting with a capital letter, finishing with a full stop, correct letter formation and writing sitting on the lines (If you have no lined paper, please speak to a teacher and we can help you with this!)
-Have a look at examples of postcards and recognise how these are written in the past tense and quite often contain questions for the reader to answer!
+Have a look at some non-fiction texts and ask your children to explain WHY it is a non-fiction text.

 If your child does enjoy any of this learning at home, please do let us know!
 We love to hear about anything they have been up to!